lanmaster53/lanmaster53-src/content/pages/faq.md

 Being a developer before moving into the security space would give you additional perspective of what development teams face on a daily basis.
 This will better equip you to provide actionable recommendations that reduce engineering overhead and account for the internal struggles that development teams deal with.

+---

-**Did you have to get a Computer Science degree or something related specifically to Cyber Security to experience success?
-Does not having a degree in the Cyber Security field actually matter when seeking a career there?**
+**Did you have to get a Computer Science degree or something related specifically to Information Security to experience success?
+Does not having a degree in the Information Security field actually matter when seeking a career there?**

 As far as college degree goes, I think there is a general understanding that academia provides little skill in the way of security with respect to the depth we see it in private industry.
 But it also depends on where you want to land.
 Upper management and executive level roles have a different set of requirements than a consultant would.
 From a technical perspective, when I am hiring consultants I prioritize the following things in order: